 The Let’s Talk Mental Health Facebook Group was set up by a group of mental health professionals to open up the conversation about mental health as a means of reducing stigma for those in fire or drought-affected communities.
 The Group benefits anyone who has been impacted by the bushfires – including those that have lost their homes, lost their businesses, or are just struggling to get back to their normal routine.

 “We have been inundated with referrals for individual psychological support post-bushfires and COVID19 – having access to this grant means that we will be able to offer a free online group so that we can support more of our community, particularly those that have been financially disadvantaged who would otherwise have difficulty affording individual therapeutic supports.” – Stacy Shepard, Group Admin.

 Spend With Us Sellers, Fountaindale NSW

 “Receiving this grant means that we can support more of rural and regional Australia.
-The impact it will create will be both immediate – sales and putting food on the table, and long term, building sustainable rural and regional businesses who have the skills and platform to make sales, grow their business and attract a continual stream of customers wanting their goods.” – Sarah Britz, Group Admin.
+The impact will create will be both immediate – sales and putting food on the table, and long-term, building sustainable rural and regional businesses that have the skills and platform to make sales, grow their business, and attract a continual stream of customers wanting their goods.” – Sarah Britz, Group Admin.

 Facebook Australia Groups Fund

-The Facebook Groups Fund is a AUD$500,000 commitment to Australian communities who have been affected by crisis to help them respond and recover.
+The Facebook Groups Fund is an AUD$500,000 commitment to Australian communities who have been affected by the crisis to help them respond and recover.
 We are looking to fund activities that: